Getting through the holidays without health issues can be a real challenge. Here is a survival guide to stay healthy

-It’s pretty safe to say that for many people, the holidays put the digestive system to the test.
-It is often difficult to resist the temptation of overeating when faced with such well-laden tables.
+It's fair to say that the holiday season puts a strain on many people's digestive systems.
 Digestive discomforts can be felt the same night, following a particularly copious meal; however, it is most often the next day that we regret the previous day's excesses.

-Nausea, heartburn, acid reflux, gas, bloating and flatulence are frequent reasons why people consult the pharmacist the day after holiday parties.
+Nausea, heartburn, acid reflux, gas, bloating, and flatulence are frequent reasons to visit the pharmacist the day after holiday celebrations.

-For additional information on how to reduce the discomforts related to digestive problems typical of the holidays, read the following tips:
+For more information on how to reduce the discomforts related to digestive problems typical of the holidays, read the following tips: